Let's Get It Started (album)

-Let's Get It Started is the second studio album, and first major-label debut, by hip hop artist MC Hammer.
+Let's Get It Started is the second studio album, and first major-label debut, by American rapper MC Hammer.
 It was released via Capitol Records and EMI Records on September 28, 1988.
 The album was produced by Hammer and Felton Pilate.

-Let's Get It Started went double platinum.
-"Pump It Up", "Let's Get It Started", "Turn This Mutha Out" and "They Put Me in the Mix" were the most popular tracks from the album.
+Recorded between 1987 and 1988, Let's Get It Started received mixed to negative reviews upon its release, but has since gone on to be praised as a hip-hop classic.
+The album was supported by the release of four official singles: "Pump It Up", "Let's Get It Started", "Turn This Mutha Out" and "They Put Me in the Mix" which all charted.
 Music videos were also produced for all of these songs.
+Also, it won two American Music Awards for Let's Get It Started: Favorite Rap/Hip-Hop Artist and Favorite Rap/Hip-Hop Album.
+It was also nominated for Favorite Soul/R&B Album.
-The album topped the Hot R&B chart, and peaked at No. 30 on the Billboard 200.
-It was No. 1 on the Top R&B chart in the U.S.

-The album produced several Top 5 hits.
+Let's Get It Started peaked at No. 30 on the Billboard 200 went double platinum by RIAA for selling over two million of copies.
+It was No. 1 on the Top R&B chart in the U.S. The album produced several Top 5 hits.
 "Turn This Mutha Out" peaked the highest at No. 3 on the US Rap charts, and also cracked the Top 15 at No. 12 on both the Dance and R&B charts.
 However, none of the singles made much of a dent in the pop charts.

-Album overview
+Background

+In 1986, M.C.
+Hammer single was "Ring 'Em," recorded in his basement, privately pressed and distributed from the trunk of his car.
+The funding came in two parts.
+Former A's player Mike Davis was looking to make an investment and backed the initial pressing with a $20,000 loan; when Hammer experienced the cash-flow problems endemic to independent entrepreneurs, he got a $20,000 boost from Dwayne Murphy, who had already heard the song on Oakland radio.
+Hammer's self-produced "Feel My Power" album sold 50,000 copies before Capitol Records brought him into the majors and recycled seven of its songs for his next studio album.

-Once signed to Capitol Records, Hammer re-issued his first record (a revised version of Feel My Power) with additional tracks added and sold over 2 million copies.
+Following the success of the album, Capitol offered him a $10 million distribution deal.
+Following that, Hammer re-issued his first record (a revised version of Feel My Power) with additional tracks added and sold over 2 million copies.
 Recorded between 1987 and 1988, it was released on September 28, 1988.
 "Pump It Up", "Turn This Mutha Out", "Let's Get It Started" and "They Put Me in the Mix" were released as singles from the album, which all charted.

-Not quite satisfied with the multi-platinum success, Hammer's music underwent a metamorphosis, shifting from the standard rap format in his upcoming album.
-According to Hammer: "I decided the next album would be more musical."
-Purists chastised him for being more dancer than rapper.
-Sitting in a leopard-print bodysuit before a concert, he defended his style: "People were ready for something different from the traditional rap style.
-The fact that the record has reached this level indicates the genre is growing."

 "Turn This Mutha Out" samples George Clinton's "Give Up the Funk (Tear the Roof off the Sucker)", as well as the Incredible Bongo Band's "Apache".